brightbox/bigwig/README.markdown

         warren_logging: false
         plugins_folder: /full/path/to/a/folder

 The first six items tell bigwig how to connect to the AMQP server.
-The next item specifies whether you want warren (the lower-level AMQP processor) to log its output.
+The next item specifies whether you want warren (the lower-level AMQP processor) to log its output (normally you will want this to be false, as warren can be quite noisy).
 Lastly, you tell bigwig where to find its plugins.

 Logging
 -------